erinnnelson/sei-p3/README.md

 * Registered users can post/delete/edit responses to questions

 ### PostMVP
-* Users may mark questions they have posted as 'solved'
+* Questions can be marked 'solved' by the original poster
+* Registered users may 'like' answers
+* Answers marked 'solved' are sorted to the top of responses
+* Answers are sorted by 'likes'
+* Registered users can start comment threads on answers
-* Posted questions can be viewed by 'all,' 'solved only,' or 'unsolved only.'
+* Posted questions can be viewed by 'all,' 'solved only,' or 'unsolved only'
 * Users may search for questions using title or body keywords
-* User can visit a profile page that displays their activity on the site
+* Registered users can visit a profile page displaying their activity on the site
-* Users can add a username, edit and delete their account
+* Registered users can add a username, edit and delete their account
-* Users can login using authentication from 3rd party services like facebook
+* Users can log in using authentication from 3rd party services like facebook

 ### App Features
 * Users can register an account on the site